Honda Jazz Crosstar (2020-2023) verdict

 Should you buy one?

-However, it is also the most expensive Jazz in the range.
-The boot is a tiny amount smaller (mostly due to the standard-fit fancy stereo), and it is slightly slower and more expensive to run.
+Just remember, this is most expensive Jazz in the range.
+Its boot is also a tiny bit smaller (thanks to the standard-fit fancy stereo), it’s slightly slower and it’s more expensive to run.

-Thankfully, that additional suspension travel makes it comfortable on the road without undermining neat and tidy driving experience.
+Thankfully, that additional suspension travel makes it comfortable on the road without undermining the standard car’s neat and tidy driving experience.
 And we continue to be big fans of Honda’s impressive petrol-electric hybrid drive system.
-So this is definitely a small SUV that deserves to be on your shortlist.
+So this is definitely a small car that deserves to be on your shortlist.

 What we like

-The exterior upgrade adds interest to the standard Jazz’s slightly bland design, while specific features help make the Crosstar more practical.
-The Magic Seats, the hybrid system and the driving experience all remain great selling points, too.
+The styling changes make the standard Jazz’s slightly bland exterior far more interesting and, for reasons mentioned above, the Crosstar is a little more practical.
+The Magic Seats, the hybrid system and the driving experience remain great selling points, too.

 What we don’t like

 It’s a shame there’s no cheap and cheerful version of the Crosstar, and that performance is mildly reduced compared with the conventional hatchback.
-But these minor quibbles aside there are few reasons not to consider this confident and competent compact SUV.
+But these minor quibbles aside, there are few reasons not to consider this confident and competent little car.